markjprice/web-dev-net10/docs/ch01-setup-dev-env.md

 4. Click **Install** and wait for the installer to acquire the selected software and install it.
 5. When the installation is complete, click **Launch**.
 6. The first time that you run Visual Studio, you will be prompted to sign in.
 If you have a Microsoft account, you can use that account.
 If you don't, then register for a new one at the following link: https://signup.live.com/.
 7. The first time that you run Visual Studio, you will be prompted to configure your environment.
 For **Development Settings**, choose **Visual C#**.
-For the color theme, I chose **Blue**, but you can choose whatever tickles your fancy.
+For the color theme, I chose **Light**, but you can choose whatever tickles your fancy.
 8. If you want to customize your keyboard shortcuts, navigate to **Tools** | **Options…**, and then select the **Keyboard** section.

 # Downloading and installing VS Code